-Research in the Schnable Lab@UNL in an interdisciplinary business.
+Research in the Schnable Lab@UNL is an interdisciplinary endeavor.
 Here are three main clusters:

 Comparative Functional Genomics

-Research in this area focuses on utilizing cross species comparisons to separate out the functional and functionless portions of plant genomes and then prediction the functions of the apparently functional bits.
+Research in this area focuses on utilizing cross species comparisons to separate out the functional and functionless portions of plant genomes and then predicting the functions of the apparently functional bits.

 Recent Lab Publications on Comparative Genomics